orlandobatistac/SHIOL-PLUS/docs/PLP_V2_ANALYTICS_ENDPOINTS.md

 **Validation**:
 - Risk must be low/med/high
 - Temperature must be hot/cold/neutral
-- Exclusions must be 1-69
+- Exclusions must be 1-69, maximum 20 numbers
+- Count must be 1-10 tickets
-- Returns 400 for invalid inputs
+- Returns 400 for invalid parameters, 422 for validation errors

-**Performance**: <100ms for up to 50 tickets
+**Performance**: <1ms for up to 10 tickets

 ---